18F/18f.gsa.gov/_posts/2019-02-28-prerequisites-for-modular-contracting.md

 tags:
 - acquisition services
 - procurement
-excerpt: "At 18F Acquisition, we often advocate for modular contracting — the practice of breaking up large, custom software procurements into a small constellation of smaller contracts.
+excerpt: "At 18F, we often advocate for modular contracting — the practice of breaking up large, custom software procurements into a small constellation of smaller contracts.
 In doing so, we’ve learned that we’re more effective when promoting that message to people who are familiar with the fundamentals of modern software development practices."
 ---

 At 18F, we often advocate for [modular contracting](https://18f.gsa.gov/2017/10/11/pulling-back-the-curtain-on-it-procurement/)